techtile-by-dramco/NI-B210-Sync/experiments/52_t05_t08_stability_events/README.md

 This experiment implements the manuscript's temporal-stability study.
 It tracks a phase coefficient without changing configuration, then runs separate intervention trials for retuning, gain/port changes, device reopen, stream restart, cold start, and reference interruption.
 Its output supports a periodic drift threshold and an event-triggered recalibration policy.

+`client/` runs on T05–T08, `server/` runs the T04 source, and `processing/` runs offline analysis.
+The experiment root retains the shared `config.yml`, this connection guide, and ignored `runs/` output.

 Run long-term pilot/reference and loopback/reference measurements as **separate connection passes**.
 This avoids switching or transmitting into T04 during every interval.

 ## T04 RF source